jpweideman/DL-Storm-Initiation-Nowcasting/README.md

 ## Quickstart: End-to-End Example

 1. **Prepare Data**
-   - Place your raw `.h5` radar files in `data/raw/` (a small one day example dataset is already provided).
+   - Place your raw `.h5` radar files in `data/raw/` (a small example dataset of one day is already provided).

 2. **Process Data**
    - Step 1: Process raw data into intermediate chunks: